 At the same time, Og Global has also built a marketplace that provides capabilities and acceleration services to businesses across the spectrum, which include startups, SMEs, and large enterprises.
 With a range of ventures like Og Money (a mobile financial services and payment platform, formerly known as PayIt), Og Business (a digital payment acceptance and collection platform), and other such digital enterprises under One Global’s helm, it’s not hard to see why this diversified company bills itself as “an innovative solution provider with its premium digital services that elevate humanity with digital trends.”

-As for Al-Rashidi himself, he’s clearly in his element as a forward-thinking disruptor, and that’d explain his passion for what he does on a day-to-day basis.
+As for Al-Rashidi himself, who also won the Digital Transformation Leader of the Year title at Fintech Galaxy's 2019 FinX Awards, he’s clearly in his element as a forward-thinking disruptor, and that’d explain his passion for what he does on a day-to-day basis.
 He recalls how, in 2010, he had put his company on a roadmap to become a digitally centered enterprise in the next 10 years, and now, as we inch closer toward 2020, Al-Rashidi’s sense of accomplishment is unmistakable as he reflects on how One Global has gone above and beyond in realizing that particular goal.

 “We are proud to say that we are digital natives today,” he declares, pointing toward how One Global has carved out a unique space for itself in the region’s tech space by forging several of its innovations in-house, be it with its cloud technology, or through the slew of applications that have been developed based off it.
 Today, through his enterprise’s deep dives into artificial intelligence and machine learning, or with its experiments on blockchain and cryptocurrencies, Al-Rashidi is making it clear that he wants One Global to be constantly ahead of the curve when it comes to the adoption of new technologies, and thus ensure the business’ sustainability in the long term.